WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Alden-Conner/Aida-weekly-checkin.md

   - [AM] Happy to review, also happy for you to run with it. ✨
 * Discuss format for "worksheet"
   - [AM] Had a discussion about two different versions of the rubric: one word doc to be used for information consolisation and for decision-making by the RAM team; the second will be a worksheet in the style of the Open Canvas whose main purpose is to enable brainstorming sessions with the project team.
 The word doc version is more time-sensitive for us as a team, so let's work on that one first.📄

+### Date: [15 November, 2021]

+#### Who did you help this week?

+Replace this text with a one/two sentence description of who you helped this week and how.

+#### Who helped you this week?

+Replace this text with a one/two sentence description of who helped you this week and how.

+#### What did you achieve?

+* Replace this text with a bullet point list of what you achieved this week.
+* It's ok if your list is only one bullet point long!

+#### What did you struggle with?

+* Replace this text with a bullet point list of where you struggled this week.
+* It's ok if your list is only one bullet point long!

+#### What would you like to work on next week?

+* Plan for COVID modelling RAM engagement - next step meet with Ben and James
+* It's ok if your list is only one bullet point long!
+* Try to estimate how long each task will take.

+#### Where do you need help from Aida?

+* Replace this text with a bullet point list of what you need help from Kirstie on.
+* It's ok if your list is only one bullet point long!
+* Try to estimate how long each task will take.

+#### Any other topics

+This space is yours to add to as needed.

+### Date: [INSERT DATE OF MEETING]

+#### Who did you help this week?

+Replace this text with a one/two sentence description of who you helped this week and how.

+#### Who helped you this week?

+Replace this text with a one/two sentence description of who helped you this week and how.

+#### What did you achieve?

+* Replace this text with a bullet point list of what you achieved this week.
+* It's ok if your list is only one bullet point long!

+#### What did you struggle with?

+* Replace this text with a bullet point list of where you struggled this week.
+* It's ok if your list is only one bullet point long!

+#### What would you like to work on next week?

+* Replace this text with a bullet point list of what you would like to work on next week.
+* It's ok if your list is only one bullet point long!
+* Try to estimate how long each task will take.

+#### Where do you need help from Aida?

+* Replace this text with a bullet point list of what you need help from Kirstie on.
+* It's ok if your list is only one bullet point long!
+* Try to estimate how long each task will take.

+#### Any other topics

+This space is yours to add to as needed.

+### Date: [INSERT DATE OF MEETING]

+#### Who did you help this week?

+Replace this text with a one/two sentence description of who you helped this week and how.

+#### Who helped you this week?

+Replace this text with a one/two sentence description of who helped you this week and how.

+#### What did you achieve?

+* Replace this text with a bullet point list of what you achieved this week.
+* It's ok if your list is only one bullet point long!

+#### What did you struggle with?

+* Replace this text with a bullet point list of where you struggled this week.
+* It's ok if your list is only one bullet point long!

+#### What would you like to work on next week?

+* Replace this text with a bullet point list of what you would like to work on next week.
+* It's ok if your list is only one bullet point long!
+* Try to estimate how long each task will take.

+#### Where do you need help from Aida?

+* Replace this text with a bullet point list of what you need help from Kirstie on.
+* It's ok if your list is only one bullet point long!
+* Try to estimate how long each task will take.

+#### Any other topics

+This space is yours to add to as needed.